Sylvestrines: History

 Sylvester Gozzolini (1177–1267) was born at Osimo near Ancona, Italy.
-As a young man he entered a community of Augustinian canons regular, who served Osimo Cathedral, and eventually was professed in that Order and received Holy Orders.
+As a young man, he entered a community of Augustinian canons regular who served Osimo Cathedral, and eventually was professed in that Order and received Holy Orders.
 Around 1227, he left the community to lead an austere, eremitical life.
 Disciples flocked to him, however, and in 1231 he built a hermitage by the mountain of Montefano in the March of Ancona (near the town of Fabriano).
 The congregation was approved in 1247 by Pope Innocent IV as the Ordo S. Benedicti de Montefano.

 The community that Sylvester founded followed the Rule of St. Benedict, but, as regards poverty in external matters, was far stricter than the general Benedictines of the time.
 At Sylvester's death in 1267, there were eleven Sylvestrine monasteries.
 At their peak, there were 56 monasteries in the congregation, mostly in Umbria and Tuscany, as well as in the March of Ancona.
-The Church of San Marco in Florence belonged to the Sylvestrines, but in 1437 through the efforts of Cosimo de' Medici, they were displaced in favor of the Dominicans, and moved to the smaller San Giorgio alla Costa.
+The Church of San Marco in Florence belonged to the Sylvestrines, but in 1437, through the efforts of Cosimo de' Medici, they were displaced in favor of the Dominicans and moved to the smaller San Giorgio alla Costa.

 Like all religious communities in Europe, the Sylvestrines suffered throughout the 19th century from the upheavals of the French Revolutionary Army and the later unification of Italy.
 Their principal house was the Monastery of Santo Stefano del Cacco in Rome, dedicated to St. Stephen the Protomartyr, which was founded in 1563 to serve as the motherhouse of the congregation.
-The community there had about 60 choir monks at that time.
-By 1907, there were only nine Sylvestrine communities.

-Notable Sylvestrine include the founder, Sylvester Gozzolini, Bonfilius of Foligno, Bl.
+Notable Sylvestrine include the founder, Sylvester Gozzolini, Bl.
 Giovanni del Bastonne, and the Bl.
 Giuseppe and Ugo di Serra San Quirico.

 Expansion

 For most of its history, the Congregation was confined to Italy.
 The Ceylon Mission was begun in 1845, their first foundation outside Europe.
 The Sylvestrines provided many of the clergy for that missionary diocese well into the 20th century.

 Additionally, they have monasteries in the United States, the first being established in Atchison, Kansas, where two monks arrived in 1910 and served the spiritual needs of the many workers in the coal industry there.
 As that industry faded and the local population began to move away, they looked elsewhere to build a permanent home.
-They were welcomed into the Archdiocese of Detroit in 1928, where they built their first monastery in the country in 1938, St Benedict of Oxford Monastery which serves as the orders headquarters in the United States.
+They were welcomed into the Archdiocese of Detroit in 1928, where they built their first monastery in the country in 1938, St Benedict of Oxford Monastery, which serves as the orders headquarters in the United States.
 There is a daughter house Holy Face Monastery in Clifton, New Jersey.

 A conventual priory was founded in 1962 in Australia at Arcadia, Sydney, Australia, by an Italian monk serving in Sri Lanka.
-There are now also monasteries in India.
+Now, there are also monasteries in India.
 In the late 20th century, a foundation was set up in the Philippines and, more recently, in the Democratic Republic of the Congo.